ohmung/DSIprojects/project_2/README.md

 ## Problem Statement

+The housing market plays an important role in the US economy.
+Falling house prices reduce consumers’ main wealth.
+This tends to cause lower spending and lower economic growth due to a negative wealth effect.
+Hence being able to accurately identify factors affecting housing prices and predict prices of housing prices based on a given set of attributes is important for many stakeholders for their financial considerations.

+Using our model, we aim to answer the following problems:
-Which features of a property are important in predicting sale prices of houses in Ames, IA?

-Which features of a property contribute to higher prices or lower prices of houses in Ames, IA?
+* Which features of a property are important in predicting sale prices of houses in Ames, IA, and which contribute to higher prices or lower prices?

-What is the predicted sale price of a house in Ames, IA based on its features?
+* What is the predicted sale price of a house in Ames, IA based on its features?

-What can homeowners in Ames do to improve the saleprice of their homes?
+* What can homeowners in Ames do to improve the saleprice of their homes?

 ## Executive Summary

 In this project, we examine a housing dataset consisting of various attributes and features, along with its sale prices during 2006 to 2010 in Ames, IA.

 We aim to understand which features of a property greatly affect sale prices of houses in Ames, IA using various regression models.
-After evaluating the models, we shortlist key features that are important in predicting housing sale prices in Ames, IA.
+After evaluating the performance our models, we optimize a model with best performance to accurately predict housing sale prices when given a set of features.

+The model will be useful for many stakeholders including real estate agents, investors, house owners, and house buyers in a decision-making process by having a benchmark / certainty in prices.
+It helps them make a more informed decision when calculating the market value of their houses.

 ### Contents